 - Non-Certified - a non-certified copy is not a legal document and cannot be used to verify your identity.
 It is for informational purposes only or to be used in genealogical research.

 - Certified - a certified copy is a legal document that can be used to verify your identity and to apply for a driver’s license, passport, to the military, school or for other government benefits or permits.

-Rhode Island also offers services to correct birth records and issue Foreign birth certificates.
+The State also offers services to correct Rhode Island birth records and issue Foreign birth certificates.

-Although Rhode Island is the smallest state in the country, it has 1.06 million people living there.
-Rhode Island continues to see a slight decrease in population every year.
+Although the state is the smallest state in the country, it has 1.06 million people living there.
+It continues to see a slight decrease in population every year.